CMSgov/redhat-enterprise-linux-8-stig-baseline/README.md

 1. _exactly equal to_ the `expected` value
 2. _greater than_ or _less than_ the `min` or `max` value, respectively

 The profile is written this way so that programs can easily configure the ranges used by the checks, in case the program wants to check against different values than the STIG defaults (such as programs with more stringent requirements than the baseline STIG).
 The `expected`, `max` and `min` values are all set to the STIG defaults in `inspec.yml`.
-If the program wants to check only baseline STIG compliance, _these values do not need to be changed._
+If the organization wants to be directly compliant with the baseline STIG, _these values should not be changed!_

-#### Example Inputs: See `inspec.yml` for their default values

-Example Inputs
+#### The following inputs may be configured in an inputs ".yml" file for the profile to run correctly for your specific environment.

 ```yaml
 # InSpec Tests that are known to consistently have long run times can be disabled with this attribute